PCS Meaning

 1. PCS stands for “Permanent Change of Station” in the military.

-4. The military lends a hand with support and benefits to ease the moving process.
+4. The military provides support and benefits like DLA (Dislocation Allowance) to help ease the move.

 What Does PCS Mean? 🤔